just-buildsystem/justbuild/doc/concepts/blob-splitting.md

-servers that have upgraded to the new API version inform clients that have upgraded to the new API version whether they support blob splitting or not by setting the `blob_split_support` field in the `ServerCapabilities` message accordingly.
+servers that have upgraded to the new API version inform clients that have upgraded to the new API version whether they support blob splitting or not by setting the `blob_split_support` field in the `CacheCapabilities` message accordingly.
 A server only provides the aforementioned guarantee to clients once it has announced to support blob splitting using this field.